 If you find a mistake, you’ll also need to bring it up with each bureau.
 Each one has a slightly different process for disputing errors, but you should be able to easily find instructions on their websites.
 Alternatively, you could enlist a credit repair service to help get those errors fixed so you can raise your credit score quickly.

-Pro Tip: Correcting errors on your credit reports are not only important to your credit profile but it is also your legal right as a consumer to have any accounts on your credit report, reported accurately. – Classy Credit Repair Services
+Pro Tip: Correcting errors on your credit reports is not only important to your credit profile but it is also your legal right as a consumer to have any accounts on your credit report, reported accurately. – Classy Credit Repair Services

 Lower your credit utilization ratio